dwuab/WEScall/README.md

 ### 5.1 Setting up for your cluster

 As there are no reliable ways to automatically detect the type of job scheduling systems (SGE, PBS, etc.), you have to do some set-up before running the pipeline.
-You should check `${PL_DIR}/lib/run.template.sh` and `${PL_DIR}/topMed/scripts/gcconfig.pm` and modify them if necessary.
+You should check `${PL_DIR}/cfg/run.template.sh` and `${PL_DIR}/pipelines/varCall/scripts/gcconfig.pm` and modify them if necessary.
 The default settings are tested on a Torque (An implementation of PBS) cluster.
 Earlier versions of this pipeline have been tested on a SGE cluster and a PBS Pro cluster.
-Template files for SGE and PBS Pro clusters are provided for reference under `${PL_DIR}/lib/`.
-Settings for SGE and PBS Pro clusters are also provided in the comments in `${PL_DIR}/topMed/scripts/gcconfig.pm`.
+Template files for SGE and PBS Pro clusters are provided for reference under `${PL_DIR}/cfg/`.
+Settings for SGE and PBS Pro clusters are also provided in the comments in `${PL_DIR}/pipelines/varCall/scripts/gcconfig.pm`.

 ### 5.2 Generating 1KG reference panel

-**Please run** `create_g1k_ref.sh` to generate the files needed from official 1KGP3 release .vcf files.
+**Please run** `${PL_DIR}/scripts/create_g1k_ref.sh` to generate the files needed from official 1KGP3 release .vcf files.

 ### 5.3 Setting up links to resource files

-**Please run** `check_resources.sh` to check what resources files you lack and ways to download it.
+**Please run** `${PL_DIR}/scripts/check_resources.sh` to check what resources files you lack and ways to download it.

 ## 6. Running the pipeline